LukeShortCloud/rootpages/src/commands/storage.rst

    :widths: 20, 20

-   install --release <RELEASE> <SERVER1> <SERVER2>, install or upgrade the release version of Ceph (see http://docs.ceph.com/docs/master/releases/) on the specified servers mon create-inital, install the Ceph monitor services on the local node disk list <SERVER1>, show all avaiable disks on a specified server disk zap <SERVER1>:<DRIVE1>, remove the partition table off of the specified server's drives osd create <SERVER1>:<DRIVE1>, "prepare the drives; two partitions are created, a (1) data and (2) journal partition"
+   install --release <RELEASE> <SERVER1> <SERVER2>, install or upgrade the release version of Ceph (see http://docs.ceph.com/docs/master/releases/) on the specified servers mon create-initial, install the Ceph monitor services on the local node disk list <SERVER1>, show all available disks on a specified server disk zap <SERVER1>:<DRIVE1>, remove the partition table off of the specified server's drives osd create <SERVER1>:<DRIVE1>, "prepare the drives; two partitions are created, a (1) data and (2) journal partition"